-For a certain set of $\kappa$ values, the matrix given by Eq.~(\ref{eq:exp_point}) becomes a defective stiffness matrix which cannot be diagonalized.
-In such case, the corresponding system would not support a complete basis of eigenvectors and its algebraic multiplicity exceeds its geometric multiplicity.
-This phenomena is attributed to exceptional points in the parameter space which, in this problem, appear at the $|\beta/\alpha| = 1$ point for $\kappa$ values at the boundaries of the Brillouin zone.
-As shown in the top panel of Figs.~\ref{fig:coalesce}c and d, the eigenvalues of the system coalesce at this point and become complex conjugates beyond it.
-The bottom panel of Figs.~\ref{fig:coalesce}c and d show that the two eigenvectors, represented by $\mathbf{\tilde{u}}_{\lfloor d=1 \rfloor}$, become perfectly identical at the same point, which is verified by their difference being zero for any $|\beta/\alpha| \geq 1$, further confirming that the dynamics of the system significantly change before and after each exceptional point.
+For a certain set of $\kappa$ values, the matrix given by Eq.~(\ref{eq:exp_point}) becomes a defective stiffness matrix that cannot be diagonalized.
+In such a case, the corresponding system would not support a complete basis of eigenvectors and its algebraic multiplicity exceeds its geometric multiplicity.
+This phenomena is attributed to exceptional points in the parameter space that, in this problem, appear at the $|\beta/\alpha| = 1$ point for $\kappa$ values at the boundaries of the Brillouin zone.
+As shown in Figs.~\ref{fig:coalesce}c and d, the eigenvalues of the system coalesce at this point and become complex conjugates beyond it.
+Figures~\ref{fig:coalesce}e and f show that the two eigenvectors, represented by $\mathbf{\tilde{u}}_{\lfloor d=1 \rfloor}$, become perfectly identical at the same point, which is verified by their difference being zero for any $|\beta/\alpha| \geq 1$, further confirming that the dynamics of the system significantly change before and after each exceptional point.